3 - Finding & Qualifying Buyers

 - Amount of cash down, interest rate and term as well

 - Is it an asset or stock sale?
-How is the sale price allocated
+How is the sale price

-and goodwill (this is important
+as non-compete clause and goodwill (this is important

 for tax reasons and is discussed in the next section)

-- How much time is the buyer requesting to complete the due
+- How much time is the buyer requesting to complete

-buyer may also place a time limit (usually
+date?
+The buyer may also place a time limit (usually

 a week) on the seller to accept or decline the LOI itself.

-- The buyer's offer is contingent upon certain keys facts
+- The buyer's offer is contingent upon certain keys

-to buy is contingent upon the
+Also, their willingness to buy is contingent upon the

 have stated about the business is true.